PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/bot_config.rst

      config from server`` button

 * The ``site`` key in the sample above will be empty.
-The :ref:`Mail Borg Client Application` will populate this key with the value ``{'site': 'site.not.seen'}``
+The `Mail Collector Application <https://github.com/PHSAServiceOperationsCenter/MailBorg>`__ will populate this key with the value
+  ``{'site': 'site.not.seen'}``

 Data structure